Peter German: Career

-In 2009 German was appointed the senior coach job of the Casey Scorpions in the VFL.
-He was named VFL coach of the year despite leading them to 6th place on the ladder.
-Casey Scorpions lost in the opening week of the finals.
+In 2009, German was appointed senior coach of Casey Scorpions, in the VFL.
+After leading them to sixth place on the ladder and the first round of the finals, he was named VFL coach of the year.

 From 2010 until 2013, German was a development coach for the Western Bulldogs in the AFL, and senior coach of its VFL-affiliate Williamstown.
 With German as coach, Williamstown won the inaugural Foxtel Cup in 2011.